Instagram Trends to Watch for in 2020

 When using IGTV, you can choose to go for a more “authentic” and “unfiltered.”
 You can, for example, share insightful interviews with experts, influencers, or just a scene from any of the trending events you are taking part in.

 Even though some pages post updates on a daily basis, we see a shift from the post grid to stories in particular.
 Posts are becoming more curated more purposeful and more minimalist.
 They carry on an evergreen image and leave the stories with the real-time fun stuff.
 The reason for this is simple: there is an incredibly high engagement to stories.
 Postings remain for business information.
 On the other side, stories are intended to be a keep-tabs-on-the-brand emphasis, with dynamic stickers and swipe-to-see-more links choices.

 This feature is available for personal Instagram accounts as well as business Instagram profiles, and is a brilliant way to cross-promote your content so you can attract a broader audience.
 Instagram also has so many great features within the stories to take full advantage of.
 You can make your story attractive by adding music, animated stickers, locations, polls and more.

 More and more marketers have shifted their focus on story content rather than feed content, and you ought to do the same.

 The Instagram Explore tab curates content and links you with posts based on your past likes and interests.
 It used to be generic in the past, but since interest has recently been segmented, you can now move to the Explore tab for content you are interested in.

-Instagram continues to make finding new accounts easier for users to follow which is a great thing for your brand.
-Every day, more than 200 million users visit the Explore page, allowing even more people see your brand.
+Instagram continues to make finding new accounts easier for users to follow, which is a great thing for your brand.
+Every day, more than 200 million users visit the Explore page, allowing even more people to see your brand.